alphagov/govuk-accessibility-reports/README.md

 - `headers()`: an array of the names of the headers that your report should contain
-- `preprocess_page(content_item, html)`: the main component of your report generator, which takes a content item from the preprocessed content store and the HTML content of that page, runs some computation and returns an array which corresponds to the output for that page to be included in the report CSV
+- `preprocess_page(content_item, html)`: the main component of your report generator, which takes a content item from the preprocessed content store and the HTML content of that page, runs some computation and returns an array which corresponds to the output for that page to be included in the report CSV.
+    - You can return an empty array (`[]`) if the page you're processing should not be recorded in the CSV for whatever reason / if you want to skip particular pages etc.

 Once you have created the report generator, you should add a new entry to the `reports` property in the `report-config.yaml` config file representing this report.
 The entry should contain: